 Grant Anticipation Notes.
-These are issued for temporary financing in anticipation of federal grants and state and county reimbursements.
-Generally, they must mature within two years, but may be refunded from time to time as long as the municipality remains entitled to the grant or reimbursement.
+These are issued for temporary financing in anticipation of federal grants and state and county reimbursements for any purpose for which the city or town may incur debt that may be payable over a term of 5 years or longer.
+Generally, they must mature within two years but may be refunded from time to time as long as the municipality remains entitled to the grant or reimbursement.

 Revenue Bonds.
-Cities and towns may issue revenue bonds for solid waste disposal facilities, for projects financed under the Commonwealth's Clean Water Trust Program and for certain economic development projects supported by tax increment financing.
-In addition, cities and towns having electric departments may issue electric revenue bonds, and notes in anticipation of such bonds, subject to the approval of the State Department of Telecommunications and Energy.
+Cities and towns may issue revenue bonds for solid waste disposal facilities, for projects financed under the Commonwealth's Clean Water or Drinking Water Revolving Loan Programs and for certain economic development projects supported by tax increment financing.
+In addition, cities and towns which are members of the New England Power Pool may issue electric revenue bonds, and notes in anticipation of such bonds, subject to the approval of the State Department of Public Utilities.
+This paragraph is not intended to summarize laws relating to revenue bonds or to notes issued in anticipation of them.
+Industrial revenue bonds are also outside the scope of this paragraph.